perssongroup/handbook/README.md

 ## Meetings <a name="meeting"></a>

 ### Group Meeting <a name="group"></a>
 There is a mandatory 1hr group meeting that occurs approxiamtely every two weeks.
-At group meeting, one of the group memebers will give a talk on their research.
+At group meeting, one of the group members will give a talk on their research.
 You will be placed on a rotating schedule that will have you present your work about every 1 year.

 ### Subgroup Meetings <a name="sub"></a>
 Given our new additions and growth, we have decided to implement new subgroups, associated leaders, and members.
 Undergraduate students are welcome to join any subgroup they want, but be aware that subgroup meetings probably can't be moved around to fit undergraduate members' schedules.